NilVentosa/adventOfCode2019/README.md

-# aoc
+# Advent of code 2019

-Solutions for the advent of code 2019 problems.
+First crack at this advent of code thing, to try to learn a bit of Python